floriangoedel/TeamFeedbackTool/README.md

 # TeamFeedBackTool
-# A tool for managing feedback in project teams.
+# A website to give feedback to your team members